Get up to 4 quotes by filling in only 1 quick form

 As mentioned earlier, the cost of PV panels is the main determining factor which can drag up the price.
 The bigger the size, the more expensive it will be and provide more energy.
 It’s important to note that size generally refers to the power, measured in kW.
 Solar panel costs in the UK can be £1,000 to £2,000 per kilowatt added.

 Although the most popular choice of system is 4kW, the per kW price rate gets cheaper for systems that are 5kW and larger, allowing for a discounted price.
+A 5kw solar system price in the UK will set you back between £7,500 - £8,500, while a 4kW system can be £5,000 - £6,000.

 Matching the size of your solar panels to your household needs is necessary because if the panel is too small you might not be able to recoup sufficient energy savings.
-If, on the other hand, the panels are too big, you may end up wasting the energy they are generating (unless you plan to export it back to the grid or have a solar battery installed).
+If, on the other hand, the panels are too big, you may end up wasting the energy they are generating (unless you plan to export it back to the grid or have a solar panel battery storage installed).

 Solar panel materials | |